History of aluminium: Electrolytic production and commercialization

 The first large-scale production method was independently developed by French engineer Paul Héroult and American engineer Charles Martin Hall in 1886; it is now known as the Hall–Héroult process.
-Electrolysis of pure alumina is impractical, given its very high melting point; both Héroult and Hall realized it could be greatly lowered by the presence of molten cryolite.
+Pure alumina's very high melting point made electrolysis impractical; both Héroult and Hall realized it could be greatly lowered by the presence of molten cryolite.
 Héroult was granted a patent in France in April and subsequently in several other European countries; he also applied for a U.S. patent in May.
 After securing a patent, Héroult could not find interest in his invention.
 When asking professionals for advice, he was told there was no demand for aluminium but some for aluminium bronze.
 The factory in Salindres did not wish to improve its process.
 In 1888, Héroult and his companions founded Aluminium Industrie Aktiengesellschaft and started industrial production of aluminium bronze in Neuhausen am Rheinfall.
 Then, Société électrométallurgique française was founded in Paris.
 They convinced Héroult to return to France, purchased his patents, and appointed him as the director of a smelter in Isère, which produced aluminium bronze on a large scale at first and pure aluminium in a few months.

 At the same time, Hall produced aluminium by the same process in his home at Oberlin.
 He applied for a patent in July, and the patent office notified Hall of an "interference" with Héroult's application.
 The Cowles brothers offered legal support.
 By then, Hall had failed to develop a commercial process for his first investors, and he turned to experimenting at Cowles' smelter in Lockport.
 He experimented for a year without much success but gained the attention of investors.
 Hall co-founded the Pittsburgh Reduction Company in 1888 and initiated production of aluminium.
 Hall's patent was granted in 1889.
 In 1889, Hall's production began to use the principle of internal heating.
 By September 1889, Hall's production grew to 385 lb at a cost of $0.65 per pound.
 By 1890, Hall's company still lacked capital and did not pay dividends; Hall had to sell some of his shares to attract investments.
 During that year, a new factory in Patricroft was constructed.
 The smelter in Lockport was unable to withstand the competition and shut down by 1892.